-- the disposal of an asset to a related entity in a listed country-other than trading stock disposed of in the normal course of business - the waiving of a debt owed by a related entity in a listed country - the making of a loan to a related entity in a listed country - the acquisition of a share, a right to acquire a share, or an option to acquire a share in a related entity in a listed country, or - the making of a payment in respect of a call on a share in a related entity in a listed country.
+- the disposal of an asset to a related entity in a listed country, other than trading stock disposed of in the normal course of business - the waiving of a debt owed by a related entity in a listed country - the making of a loan to a related entity in a listed country - the acquisition of a share, a right to acquire a share, or an option to acquire a share in a related entity in a listed country, and - the making of a payment in respect of a call on a share in a related entity in a listed country.

-Show either Y for yes or N for no at each of the labels S, T, U and V.
+Print either Y for yes or N for no at each of S, T, U and V.

-ITEMS 13 TO 18
+ITEMS 14 TO 19

-Unless otherwise specified, the terms used in items 13 to 18 have the same meaning as set out in Divisions 6 and 6AAA of ITAA 1936.
+Unless otherwise specified, the terms used in items 14 to 19 have the same meaning as set out in Divisions 6 and 6AAA of ITAA 1936.

-This item asks whether a transfer of property or services has ever been made or caused to be made, to a nonresident trust estate.
+This item asks whether a transfer of property or services has ever been made or caused to be made, to a non-resident trust estate.
 The item is not restricted to the income year of this tax return.

-Transfer, property, and services are defined in section 102AAB of ITAA 1936.
+Transfer, property and services are defined in section 102AAB of ITAA 1936.
 Sections 102AAJ and 102AAK of ITAA 1936 provide guidance in relation to whether there was a transfer or a deemed transfer of property or services to a non-resident trust estate.
-You must show either $\mathbf{Y}$ for yes or $\mathbf{N}$ for no at label $\mathbf{W}$ .
+You must print either $\bf Y$ for yes or $\bf N$ for no at $\bf W$.

 This item asks whether the entity was a beneficiary of a non-resident trust estate at any time during the year of income.
-You must show either $\mathbf{Y}$ for yes or $\mathbf{N}$ for no at label $\mathbf{X}$ .
+You must print either Y for yes or N for no at X.